llmariner/llmariner.github.io/content/en/docs/setup/install/playground.md

 ---
-title: Set up a Playground
+title: Set up a Playground on a GPU EC2 Instance
-linkTitle: "Playground"
+linkTitle: "Playground (EC2)"
-description: Set up the playground environment on the Amazon EC2 instance with GPUs.
+description: Set up the playground environment on an Amazon EC2 instance with GPUs.
 weight: 10
 ---